Xlocsinjr/progProject/PROCESS.md

 - For the Sector data: Yugoslav SFR had no country code.
 The country code was manually corrected to Yugoslavia, YUG.
 Though, this may not change anything in the final product as Yugoslavia is not a country anymore.
+- Managed to get all data into a single json.
+All sector data for country codes that didn't already have entries made from the GDP and GHG data was neglected for now.
+Most of this data is data for larger regions or regions within countries so there shouldn't be any data loss on individual countries.